 As AGB, the higher education leader in board of trustees development, began identifying Unity College as an innovator in higher education, Dr. Khoury turned to the college community to develop a Unity College specific take on the concept.

-On July 18 and 19, 2017, Unity College hosted its annual leadership retreat.
+On July 18 and 19, 2017, Unity College (now Unity Environmental University) hosted its annual leadership retreat.
 Along with other strategic discussions and work sessions, the team was asked to consider the question, “What does innovation mean for Unity College?”
 Retreat participants considered the question in a plenary session, then broke out into small groups to consider the nuances of innovation and its implications for the college.
-After the groups returned and reported, the results were compiled into several components: a definition of innovation, guiding principles to encourage innovation, and obstacles to be overcome in order to promote a culture of innovation at Unity College.
+After the groups returned and reported, the results were compiled into several components: a definition of innovation, guiding principles to encourage innovation, and obstacles to be overcome in order to promote a culture of innovation at Unity.

-Once the group was back on campus and had some time to reflect, the work was further processed and minor adjustments were made.
+After the group was back on campus and had some time to reflect, the work was further processed, and minor adjustments were made.
 The results were then presented to the college community for consideration and feedback during a “Unity Works” presentation and conversation.
 And more adjustments were made based on that feedback.

 “Innovation at Unity College,” the resulting statement, represents the Unity perspective on innovation and serves as both a foundation for planning and as the starting point for future conversation.